Folderr/Mirror/SPEC.md

 When used in `user` mode, Mirror will require you to uploaded a proof of your domain as DNS TXT entry

+This allows Folderr to verify you own the domain.

 Example Entry

 ```sh